DoctorDerek/calendar-appointments/README.md

 - `0.5.0` Wrote unit and integration test coverage for the existing code
 - `0.6.0` Added tests for Next pages, bringing app test coverage to 100%
 - `0.7.0` Improved UX by placing 2nd Add Reminder FAB within Add Agenda
+- `0.8.0` Refactored to use RTK "slices" for type safety and Tailwind CSS